SC orders immediate inclusion of Paralympian shooter Naresh Kumar for Tokyo games | Law-Order

 - India

-In a major victory before firing a shot in the upcoming Tokyo Paralympics, the Supreme Court Monday ordered that the PCI immediately include Arjuna awardee and five-time Paralympian shooter Naresh Kumar Sharma as an additional participant for the sporting mega-event in Japan.
+In a major victory for shooter Naresh Kumar Sharma before firing a shot in the upcoming Tokyo Paralympics, the Supreme Court Monday ordered the PCI to immediately include the five-time Paralympian as an additional participant for the sporting mega-event in Japan.

+Taking note of the urgency of the Sharma's petition, the bench ordered communication of the order to the Paralympics Committee of India (PCI) through e-mail and sought a compliance report by Tuesday.

-"We direct the Respondent no.1 (Paralympics Committee of India) to immediately recommend the name of the petitioner (Sharma) as an additional participant or additional entry in the 50 m para shooter category of Paralympics and report compliance by tomorrow," a three-judge bench of justices A M Khanwilkar, B R Gavai and Krishna Murari ordered in an urgent hearing this afternoon.
+“For the time being, we direct the respondent No.1- Committee to recommend the name of petitioner (Sharma) as additional participant/ additional entry for Men's 50m Rifle Position SH1, at the 2020 Tokyo Paralympics without any exception and report compliance in that behalf by tomorrow, i.e., August 3, 2021,” a three-judge bench of justices A M Khanwilkar, B R Gavai and Krishna Murari ordered after an urgent hearing this afternoon.

-The CJI had assured the senior lawyer that he would see the files and decide and this led to the listing of the case for immediate hearing during the day itself.
+The CJI had assured the senior lawyer that he would see the files and decide and this led to listing of case for immediate hearing during the day itself.

-The three-judge bench took up the case and asked about the representation from the PCI and was told that the President of the committee "switched off her phone after speaking for 5 minutes" with a lawyer named Satyam.
+The three judge bench took up the case and asked about the representation from the PCI and was told by Singh that the President of the committee “switched off her phone after speaking for 5 minutes” with a lawyer named Satyam Rajput.

-The bench said it would issue directions if the sports committee does not want to appear and asked Additional Solicitor General KM Natrajan, appearing for Ministry of Youth Affairs and Sports, about his views on the "cut-off date for entering the bubble".
+The bench said it would issue directions if the sports committee does not want to appear and asked Additional Solicitor General K M Natrajan, appearing for Ministry of Youth Affairs and Sports, about his views on “cut-off date for entering the bubble”.

-"There is a requirement to enter the bubble before the cut-off date.
+“There is a requirement to enter the bubble before cut off date.
 What is that date?
-What is the last date to send names," the bench asked.
+What is the last date to send names,” the bench asked.

-The bench proceeded to dictate the order and recorded the situation leading to an urgent hearing of the case.

-"Counsel for the petitioner (Sharma) states that advocate Satyam personally spoke to the President of the committee.
-However, upon being apprised by the proceeding, no appearance has been made...
+The government will abide by the directions, as may be passed by this Court but it is for the Committee to recommend the names of the participants, the bench said after noting down the statement of the law officer.

-''Because of the urgency and more particularly in light of observations of the Delhi High Court prima facie, the petitioner succeeded and appropriate directions should have been issued to the Respondent committee for the time being," it said.
+“In view of the urgency and, more particularly, in light of the observations made in paragraph...of order dated 27.07.2021 passed by the Single Judge of the High Court of Delhi at New Delhi..., prima facie, the petitioner ought to have succeeded before the High Court and appropriate directions should have been issued to respondent No.1-Committee,” it said.

-While ordering immediate inclusion of the shooter in the team traveling to Tokyo, the bench said that the order be sent to the committee for compliance and it will take up remaining issues in the matter on Tuesday.
+Asking the counsel for the shooter to serve the copy of the petition to the PCI, it said the rest of the issues and directions as may be necessary can be considered Tuesday by an appropriate Bench.

+“Copy of this order be forwarded to the President, Paralympic Committee of India through email for information and necessary action forthwith,” it ordered.

-Tokyo Paralympics is starting from August 24 and the shooter was aggrieved due to his non-selection The Paralympian shooter has challenged an order of the Delhi High Court which had posted his plea relating to his non-selection for the upcoming Tokyo games for hearing on August 6.
+Tokyo Paralympics is starting from August 24 and the shooter was aggrieved due to his non-selection The Paralympian shooter has challenged the Delhi High Court order which posted his plea relating to his non-selection for the upcoming Tokyo games for hearing on August 6.

 The shooter said a division bench of the high court had on July 30 sought responses of the PCI and the Centre on his appeal against its single-judge order which had refused to interfere with his non-selection for the games.